tanthanh85/network-automation-course/modules/02_concurrency/lab.md

 ## Lab 2: Doing Many Things at Once with `asyncio` (The Smart Manager)

-**Objective:** Learn how to use Python's `asyncio` to make your scripts run I/O-bound tasks (like network operations) concurrently, without getting stuck waiting.
+**Objective:** Learn how to use Python's `asyncio` to make your scripts run I/O-bound tasks concurrently, without getting stuck waiting.

 ### Task 2.1: Basic `async` and `await` - Sequential vs. Concurrent